lopcode/vips-ffm/README.md

 // ...

-// Call once to initialise libvips when your program starts, from any thread Vips.init()
+// Call once to initialise libvips when your program starts, from any thread
+//   Note that by default this blocks untrusted operations (like loading PDFs)
+//   Use `Vips.init(true, ...)` to permit untrusted operations
+Vips.init()

 // Use `Vips.run` to wrap your usage of the API, and get an arena with an appropriate lifetime to use